christian-gische/christian-gische.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: PostDoc Researcher on Causal Inference
+role: Researcher on Causal Inference

 # Organizations/Affiliations to show in About widget
 organizations: